You’ve got a great product, a slick looking eCommerce site but you’re not getting any visitors and not making any sales…

-Another great reason to allow customer product reviews is because it generates unique content.
-For eCommerce sites it can be difficult to create unique content across hundreds of pages.
+Another great reason to allow customer product reviews is that it generates unique content.
+For eCommerce sites, it can be difficult to create unique content across hundreds of pages.
 Reviews can solve this issue.

 It goes without saying that your visitors need to navigate around your website easily without any roadblocks.
 You want to ensure that your categories are meaningful and the relevant products are included in the correct categories.

-Once a visitor is on a main category page you can introduce sub-menus or filters so they can drill down and just look at the products they are interested in.
+Once a visitor is on the main category page you can introduce sub-menus or filters so they can drill down and just look at the products they are interested in.

 A good tip is to include related products on single product pages.
 This way you can suggest other products that will complement the product they are looking at.
 Not only are you up selling but you are improving your internal linking, making it easy to navigate around your website.

-If you’ve got an eCommerce website you should be using a HTTPS connection.
+If you’ve got an eCommerce website you should be using an HTTPS connection.
 Letting your customers know that your site is secure will help in the following areas;